HergenD/go-video-intel/README.md

 OCR is done using Google's video intelligence, translation using Naver's Papago.

-Currently, use is limited to KO>EN translation due to Papago use and detection limited to Hangul, although more options (and all languages/scripts) will be supported.
+Currently, use is limited to KO>EN translation due to Papago use, but all languages should be detectable without translation (not tested, WIP)

 To use, simply copy the `config.json.example` to `config.json` and fill the details.
 API keys for both Google and Naver are required.